tractor/tractor-website/reference-tracts.md

 # Reference tracts

-Reference tracts represent prior information about tract trajectories, which are used by neighbourhood tractography methods to select corresponding pathways in diffusion data sets.
-It should be noted that [heuristic](HNT-tutorial.html) and [probabilistic](PNT-tutorial.html) neighbourhood tractography use different forms of reference tract, although if you plan to [create a custom reference](#creating-custom-reference-tracts), the process is nearly identical for the two cases.
+Reference tracts represent prior information about tract trajectories, which are used by probabilistic neighbourhood tractography to select corresponding pathways in diffusion data sets.

 ## Using standard reference tracts

-Since version 1.0.0, TractoR has been supplied with a set of standard reference tracts for both heuristic and probabilistic neighbourhood tractography (NT).
+Since version 1.0.0, TractoR has been supplied with a set of standard reference tracts for probabilistic neighbourhood tractography (PNT).
 These reference tracts are based on a white matter tract atlas kindly made available by Dr Susumu Mori's lab at Johns Hopkins University.
 Further information about the atlas can be found at <http://cmrm.med.jhmi.edu/> and in [Ref.
 (1)](#references) below.
 If you use these reference tracts in your work, please cite [Ref.
 (2)](#references) below.

 In version 3.1.0, a new set of reference tracts was added, based on manual selection of tracts from 80 healthy adults aged 25–64.
 These will be used if the `TRACTOR_REFTRACT_SET` environment variable is set to `miua2017`, and this is recommended for new studies.
 If you do use these reference tracts in your work, please cite [Ref.
 (3)](#references) below.

-Using these standard references is by far the easiest way to start using NT.
-TractoR "knows" where to find them, so you need only to specify the tract name when running the `hnt-eval` or `pnt-data` experiment scripts.
+Using these standard references is by far the easiest way to start using PNT.
+TractoR "knows" where to find them, so you need only to specify the tract name when running the `pnt-data` experiment script.
 Available tract names as of TractoR 2.1.0 are:

 Tract name(s)                     | Structure
 --------------------------------- | ------------------------------------------------